School hosts regional heat in National Geology Challenge

 23 January 2019

-Cardiff University’s School of Earth and Ocean Sciences has been chosen as the location for the 10th annual regional heat of the National Geology Challenge, which takes place in January 2019.
+Cardiff University’s School of Earth and Environmental Sciences has been chosen as the location for the 10th annual regional heat of the National Geology Challenge, which takes place in January 2019.

 In 2012, the regional challenge between Welsh secondary schools, acclaimed for its educational value and students’ enjoyment, inspired the first National Schools Geology Challenge Final, which was held in London between winners of regional heats.